zulip/zulip/docs/new-feature-tutorial.md

-For this setting, one won't need to change `apply_event` since its default code for `realm` event types handles this case correctly, but for a totally new type of feature, usually a few lines in that function are needed.
+For this setting, one won't need to change `apply_event` since its default code for `realm` event types handles this case correctly, but for a totally new type of feature, a few lines in that function may be needed.

 ### Add a new view